cogawi/resume/resume.md

 Responsible for structural, mechanical, and fluid system designs; worked on detail designs as well as integration of parts and assemblies into the aircraft with minimal interface information.
 Collaborated across multiple sites in different countries.-->

 - Conducted root cause analysis of failed valves, disassembling failed specimens and testing to confirm the cause of failure.
-- Developed a new 737 airstair with extra safety features and increased height.
+- Developed a new passenger boarding stair for the 737 with extra safety features and increased height.
 - Designed an aircraft galley waste disposal system, producing designs for structural support of valves, a tank, sensors, and electrical components.
 - Coordinated with customers and suppliers.

 ## BOEING COMMERCIAL AIRPLANES, Everett, WA&#9;*2006 – 2012, 2014*